 Josh Kneifel (response via email after the call): For the purpose of this discussion, we estimated the recycled content (of the total product) based on the documentation accessible within BEES for each product.
 This is not very user friendly and was not based on the specific language of any legal requirements/guidelines.
 NIST is considering creating an excel spreadsheet that allows a user to quickly filter through these types of characteristics, but it will require information on the different purchasing program requirements.
 The C2C certification could also be included in this spreadsheet.

-Ralph Wrons (Sandia):
+Ralph Wrons (Sandia): If I had a chance for a focused 2- or 3-hour webinar to learn a lot more about using BEES with some specific examples and a chance to be interactive on those, I think I would be more likely to use BEES and more likely to promote it to others, say in the area of selecting products that would meet the requirements in the HPSB (high performing, sustainable building) guidelines.

-Josh Kneifel (response via email after the call): WeWe
+Josh Kneifel (response via email after the call): We agree that 15 minutes is not even close to enough time to go through all the capabilities of BEES.
+We think a BEES webinar would be an excellent opportunity to assist BEES users if there is enough demand for it.
+We are currently working on adding a banner on the BEES main page to get feedback from users.
+Perhaps that may be an avenue to obtain the necessary interest for such a webinar.

 How to Avoid Purchasing Expenses and Reduce Waste at Earth Day Events